 - Resume (include community service, leadership and employment/internship experience)

-- Current Recommendation from current school faculty member (only one letter)
+- Recommendation from current high school counselor or faculty member

 - Essay: In a minimum of 500 words, please address one of the following questions